Reginald Dyer: Events of 13 April

 The event known historically as the Amritsar massacre occurred on 13 April 1919 in Amritsar.
 The date coincided with that of the annual Baisakhi celebrations which are both a religious and a cultural festival of the Punjabis, and would have attracted visitors from outside the city.
 On the morning of 13 April, Dyer issued a proclamation in English, Urdu and Punjabi at 19 locations around the city, and had handbills distributed, to the effect that a curfew was imposed, no processions were to take place, and that meetings of more than four individuals could be fired upon.
 By 12:30pm that day, Dyer was informed that, in defiance of his orders, a meeting was to be held in the Jallianwala Bagh.

 Dyer was determined to suppress disobedience in Amritsar.
 The proposed meeting was to take place in the Jallianwala Bagh, in defiance of the proclamation; Dyer saw this as an opportunity to, in his view, suppress rebels, and, as he claimed, do so in isolation from the general populace.
 The meeting assembled at Jallianwala Bagh, a walled space of 6 to 7 acre with five entrances, four of which were narrow, admitting only a few people at a time.
 The fifth entrance was that used by Dyer and his troops.
 The organiser of the meeting was Dr Mohammed Bashir, who was later found guilty of inciting the attack on the National Bank.
-Seven people had addressed the meeting before Dyer arrived, including Brij Gopi Nath who read a poem inciting people to war.
+Seven people had addressed the meeting before Dyer arrived, including Brij Gopi Nath who read a poem inciting people to fight against the British crimes.

-Dyer had at his command 50 troops, including 25 Gurkhas of 1/9 Gurkha Rifles (1st battalion, 9th Gurkha Rifles), 25 Pathans and Baluch and 59th Sindh Rifles, armed with .303 Lee–Enfield rifles.
-He also had two armoured cars with machine guns, which were unable to pass through the entrance.
+Dyer had at his command 50 troops, including 25 Gurkhas of 1/9 Gurkha Rifles (1st battalion, 9th Gurkha Rifles), 25 Pathans and Baluch from 59th Sindh Rifles, armed with .303 Lee–Enfield rifles, plus a further 40 Gurkhas armed only with kukris.
+He also had two armoured cars with machine guns, which were unable to pass through the entrance, and Dyer made no attempt to dismount their Vickers Machine Guns and deploy them in the Bagh.
 Upon entering the Bagh, the general ordered the troops to shoot directly into the gathering.
-The shooting continued unabated for about 10 minutes, and the soldiers' supply of 1,650 rounds of ammunition was almost exhausted.
+The shooting continued unabated for about 10 minutes, and the soldiers fired a total of 1,650 rounds of ammunition, roughly a third of the rounds carried.